valr300/WebApiCoreRental/README.md

 Notes for installing the WebApiCoreRental 2.0
 ---------------------------------------------

-The WebApiCoreRental has the purpose of collecting Data for the "Vallands Rental System 1.0" This product can be found in OpenSim at the Valland Shop,  see http://www.vallands.ca  for more information.
+The WebApiCoreRental has the purpose of collecting Data for the "Vallands Rental System" This product can be found in OpenSim at the Valland Shop,  see http://www.vallands.ca  for more information.

 You need dotnet    6.0  to run  the WebApiCoreRental.